MULTIPOLAR: Multi-Source Policy Aggregation for Transfer Reinforcement Learning between Diverse Environmental Dynamics: Multi-Source Policy Aggregation

 As shown in Figure~\ref{fig:MULTIPOLAR}, with the Multi-Source Policy Aggregation (MULTIPOLAR), we formulate a target policy $\pi\sub{target}$ using a) the adaptive aggregation of deterministic actions from the set of source policies $L$, and b) the auxiliary network predicting residuals around the aggregated actions.
 We first present our method for the continuous action space, and then extend it to the discrete space.

-\paragraph{Adaptive Aggregation of Source Policies} Let us denote by $a_t^{(i)}=\mu_i(s_t)$ the action predicted deterministically by source policy $\mu_i$ given the current state $s_t$.
+\paragraph{Adaptive Aggregation of Source Policies.} Let us denote by $a_t^{(i)}=\mu_i(s_t)$ the action predicted deterministically by source policy $\mu_i$ given the current state $s_t$.
 For the continuous action space, $a^{(i)}_t\in\mathbb{R}^{D}$ is a $D$-dimensional real-valued vector representing $D$ actions performed jointly in each timestep.
 For the collection of source policies $L$, we derive the matrix of their deterministic actions:

 The key idea of this work is to aggregate $A_t$ adaptively in an RL loop, \ie, to maximize the expected return.
-This adaptive aggregation gives us a ``baseline'' action that could introduce a strong inductive bias in the training of a target policy, without knowing source environmental dynamics $T_i$.
-More specifically, we define the adaptive aggregation function $F\sub{agg}: \mathcal{S}\rightarrow \mathcal{A}$ that produces the baseline action based on the current state $s_t$ as follows:
+This adaptive aggregation gives us a ``baseline'' action that could introduce a strong inductive bias in the training of a target policy \emph{even without knowing each source environmental dynamics $T_i$}.
+As mentioned earlier, other recent methods that enable transfer between different dynamics, by contrast, require access to the source environmental dynamics or related physical parameters \cite{Chen2018,yu2018policy}.